Abel-Wang777/onerway-payment-demo/README.md

    ```

 6. **Test the integration**:
-   - Open your browser to `http://localhost:8080/create-checkout-session`
+   - Open your browser to `http://localhost:8080/`
-   - You should be redirected to the Onerway payment page
+   - Click "Checkout" button to test the redirect payment flow
+   - Or click "Payment Intent" button to test the SDK integration flow

 ## 📝 Configuration